Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 #### Position of tubes in cap

-Keep _at least_ 1 tube out of the liquid and well away from potential bubbles / foam that may occur.
+Keep _at least_ 1 cap tube out of the liquid and well away from potential bubbles / foam that may occur.
 This will prevent gas pressure from building up.
-Something also to keep in mind: more tubes out of the media means more gas transfer with the ambient atmosphere.
+Something also to keep in mind: more tubes out of the liquid means more gas transfer with the ambient atmosphere.

 If using pumps with your Pioreactor, see the note [below](/user-guide/prepare-vial-for-cultures#using-pumps-influx-and-efflux).